mitre/saf-training/src/inspec-training/advanced/index.md

 - ✅ Extend InSpec to test new components
 - ✅ Integrate InSpec into CI/CD pipelines
 - ✅ Use GitHub Actions for automated testing
-- ✅ Validate results with SAF CLI
+- ✅ Validate results with SAF(tm) CLI
 - ✅ Contribute resources back to InSpec

 ## Prerequisites